 The UK and New Zealand Electrical Systems

-Converting UK Type G Plugs to New Zealand Type I
+Converting UK Type G Plugs To New Zealand Type I

-One main difference is the type of plug used which can be solved by getting your plugs changed upon arrival or with a plug adapter.
+One main difference is the type of plug used which can be solved by getting your UK plugs changed upon arrival or with a plug adapter.
 This is because New Zealand uses plug type I while the UK uses plug type G. Knowing the two plug types will come in useful when you purchase these adapters.
 It is always better to buy any adapters before arriving to make your initial days easier.

 To save even more money, you can bring your UK extension lead and thus buy fewer plug adapters.

-Be careful, however, with travel adapters whilst these are fine for short term use on holiday, they are not an ideal long-term solution and, as a safety precaution, you should get your plugs changed into type I ones once you have settled in.
+Be careful, however, with travel adapters; whilst these are fine for short-term use on holiday, they are not an ideal long-term solution and, as a safety precaution, you should get your plugs changed into type I ones once you have settled in.

 10 Amps Vs. 13 Amps

-Although New Zealand and the UK have electrical systems that resemble each other in a lot of aspects, there is one other big difference between the two.
+Although New Zealand and the United Kingdom have electrical systems that resemble each other in a lot of aspects, there is one other big difference between the two.
 Whereas the UK’s electrical system has a limit of 13 amps, New Zealand’s runs on three amps less at just ten amps.
 This means that some electrical devices which use above ten amps may not work in New Zealand.
 Or an accumulation of devices using more than ten amps through an extension cord may be dangerous.

 To find out which of your electrical products this may affect, it is best to consult manufacturing guides or the manufacturers directly.
 Overall, the difference does not cause disruption or inconvenience to many people who are relocating, but it remains possible that your device will not work in New Zealand.
 More on the important safety consideration on this matter can be found further down our guide.

-What Electrical Appliances Can You Take to New Zealand?
+What Electrical Appliances Can You Take To New Zealand?

 Most electrical gadgets and appliances are perfectly fine to take with you to New Zealand.
-To give you some considerations, here is a list of the most popular appliances that people take and the things they must do or bear in mind.
+To give you some consideration, here is a list of the most popular appliances that people take and the things they must do or bear in mind.

 Generally check your all your electrical items – if the power rating says 2400W (2.4kW) or less, or 10A or less you’ll be fine.